deepu9951/flask-api-ETL-assessment/README.md

 ## 9 .
 Task 3: ETL Script
-Run the following command in the same virtual environment in a separate terminal to run the ETL script
+Run the following command in the same virtual environment in a separate terminal to run the ETL script.
+(Execute the command on Step 3 before executing the command below)
 ```
 python etl_script.py
 ```